 The Kerry Way is the more famous walk of the two.
 It starts in Killarney and wanders through a variety of terrain for 203 kms (122 miles).
 It is primarily an inland route.
 Most people allow 8-10 days and the 10 day venture would allow the chance to visit the Skellig Islands – a must do side trip in my opinion.

-Highlights on the Kerry Way are:
+Highlights on the Kerry Way include the following.

-- beautiful Killarney Park and Muckross House
+- Beautiful Killarney Park and Muckross House

-- gorgeous mountain landscapes between Black Valley and Glencar
+- Gorgeous mountain landscapes between Black Valley and Glencar

-- a high traverse that parallels the Kerry Way Road with spectacular views to the Dingle Peninsula
+- A high traverse that parallels the Kerry Way Road with spectacular views to the Dingle Peninsula

-- beautiful Beara Peninsula views
+- Beautiful Beara Peninsula views

-- pretty small towns like Kenmare, Sneem and Cahirciveen
+- Pretty small towns like Kenmare, Sneem and Cahirciveen

-- very friendly Irish B&B hosts (on both walks)
+- Very friendly Irish B&B hosts (on both walks)

 The Dingle Way combines some of Ireland’s best scenery with a rich archaeological history.
 Look for peaceful countryside with wild ocean vistas, cliff tops and beautiful countryside on a 179 km (112 mile) walk.
 Almost half this walk is on tarmac!
 The only serious elevation gain is on the day when you need to get up and over Brandon Mountain.
 This walk is best done over 7-8 days; mileages range from 17 kms to 29 kms per day.